davidchatting/pointsnorth/README.md

 # Points North — for games around tables

-An experimental platform games around tables, with friends.
+An experimental platform for games around tables, with friends.
 When you're sat around a table, with your phone in front of you, simply comparing compass bearings tells your position in the circle.
 Points North starts to explore what interactions are then possible.
-To try it visit http://davidchatting.com/pointsnorth/, enable the compass, and show the QR code to your friends.
-Points North should work with any modern smartphone or tablet, with a compass.

 This prototype currently supports two interactions:

 - **Tap** a device's shape to send it a `message`, flashing its screen
 - **Swipe** left/right to message whichever device is immediately to your left/right around the ring

+To try it visit http://davidchatting.com/pointsnorth/, enable the compass, and show the QR code to your friends.
+Points North should work with any modern smartphone or tablet, with a compass.

 ## Game